apache/druid/docs/querying/query-context-reference.md

   ~ under the License.
   -->

-The query context provides runtime configuration for individual queries in Apache Druid.
+The query context provides runtime configuration for individual queries in Apache&circledR; Druid.
 Each parameter in the query context controls a specific aspect of query behavior—from execution timeouts and resource limits to caching policies and processing strategies.

 This reference contains context parameters organized by their scope: